flash62au/EngineDriver_Home/docs/operation/operation.rst

   The *Overflow Menu* (or simply '*Menu*') appears in the Action Bar at the top of most of the main screens is normally three dots (⁞) or three bars (≡).
   It will show different options depending on a) the particular screen, b) preferences you have set and c) the state of certain elements in the app.

-  These menu items only appear on the *Throttle Screen*:
+  These menu items only appear on the |T-S|:

   * Function Defaults
   * Gamepads